yaningo/circleci-docs/jekyll/_cci2/configuration-reference.md

         jobs:
           - hello/hello-build
 ```
 In the above example, `hello` is considered the orbs reference; whereas `circleci/hello-build@0.0.5` is the fully-qualified orb reference.
+Refer to the [Orbs Registry listing](https://circleci.com/orbs/registry/orb/circleci/hello-build) for the `hello-build` source config.

 ## **`commands`** (requires version: 2.1)